-I've been ranting and raving for years to anyone who will listen that Music Man amps are some of the greatest.
+I've been ranting and raving for years — to anyone who will listen — that Music Man amps are some of the greatest.
 Unfortunately, you are in for more of the same.

-This rant is about the much overlooked RD-50 Head.
-I must admit that I never even knew these things existed for a long time.
-If you can believe it, I actually found one in a pawn shop on 7th Ave and 23rd street in New York City.
-These kinds of things really don’t happen so much any more as Guitar Center and Sam Ash have pretty much put everyone else out of business.
+This rant is about the much-overlooked Music Man RD-50 Head.
+I must admit that, for a long time, I didn’t even know this thing existed.
+If you can believe it, I actually found one in a pawn shop on 7th Ave and 23rd Street in New York City.
+These kinds of things don’t happen quite so much anymore.
+As we all know, Guitar Center and Sam Ash have pretty much put everyone else out of business.

 I don’t need to tell you how much I love the RD-50, so you can assume that my rant about the tone of this amp is the same.
-What is so cool is that this head is so small and reasonable in weight that you could actually carry it to a gig.
+What is so cool is that this head is so small and manageable in weight that you could actually carry it to a gig.
 This is assuming that there is a speaker cabinet at your gig that is up for grabs.

 If you are a fan of Music Man amps and are looking for another great alternative to dragging around your 2×12, the RD-50 is worth an eBay search.